openshift/openshift-origin-design/web-console/5-components/binding-details.md

 ![template](img/application-bindings.png)

 ## Expanded State on the Overview
-### Applications
+### Applications (Deployments and Pods)
 - The bindings section is only shown for applications if bindings exist for that application.
-- The information is the same as on [Applications pages](#on-application-pages) with the exception that parameters are not shown in the overview.
+- The information is the same as on [Application (Deployments and Pods) details pages](#on-application-pages) with the exception that parameters are not shown in the overview.

 ### Provisioned Services
 - Provisioned services always include the bindings section.
-- Binding information is the same as on [Provisioned Service detail pages](#on-provisioned-service-details-pages) with the exception that parameters are not shown in the overview.
+- Binding information is the same as on [Provisioned Service details pages](#on-provisioned-service-details-pages) with the exception that parameters are not shown in the overview.